Ultimate Guide on the Best Power BI Visuals: 20+ Types to Use in 2023

 Image Source: EnjoySharePoint

-These charts are helpful in comparing different sets of data among different groups, like the number of products manufactured (with multiple subcategories) in different months of the year or profits and discounts offered on your products across different regions.
+• These charts help compare different sets of data among different groups, like the number of products manufactured (with multiple subcategories) in different months of the year or profits and discounts offered on your products across different regions.

-Power BI offers a ton of customization options that can conceptualize your data in the best bar graphs and column charts possible, as shown in the images below.
+• Power BI offers many customization options that can conceptualize your data in the best bar graphs and column charts possible, as shown in the images below.

 Image Source: EnjoySharePoint